SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 Pinkie ends her time at the hotel and wraps me in another big hug.
 I hug back and nuzzle her cheek.

+The library has never seen this many ponies in a single day as there were today.
+The weird part is they all kept asking about books where ponies fall into wells.
+I obviously tried to help, but we only had so many.
+Maybe we should get more in case they come back.

+After that Rainbow showed up and asked a bunch of math questions.
+Which seems unlike her, but it had to do flying, and that explained it.
+She tried to pay attention, but lost enthusiasm after the second paragraph.
+I just summarized what she needed to know and that seemed to satisfy her.
+She left with a thank you and a smile that said she didn't understand a single word I said.
+You can't win them all I guess.